Greenock: In literature

 Greenock is one of the settings for Alan Sharp's 1965 novel A Green Tree in Gedde.
 It is fictionalised as 'Gantock' by Robin Jenkins in his 1979 novel Fergus Lamont (The Gantocks are a rocky shoal in the Firth of Clyde nearby, just off Dunoon).
 Alasdair Gray's 1984 novel 1982, Janine is set in a Greenock hotel room.
 Matthew Fitt's cyberpunk novel But'n'Ben A-Go-Go features a submerged Greenock after the effects of global warming.
 Greenock has featured in the poetry of W.S.
 Graham (evoking his childhood) and Douglas Dunn.

 Greenock features in Charles Nodier's 1832 romantic fairy-tale novel La fée aux miettes as the original home and final destination of the eponymous "Crumb Fairy," who, at the beginning of the story is trapped in France.
 In Promenade from Dieppe to the Mountains of Scotland, his account of a 50-day journey to Scotland in 1821, Nodier described Greenock as “one of the ornaments of Renfrewshire” ("la charmante ville de Greenok [sic], un des ornements de Renfrew").

 The novel The Greenock Murders by Kieran James (2021) is set in Greenock, especially the Cartsdyke area of town around Grosvenor Road, and the pubs of Gourock including the Kempock bar and Monteith's (now closed).

 Media

 The town has a daily evening newspaper, The Greenock Telegraph, dating from 1857.
-Inverclyde FM on line is a community Internet radio station run by volunteers.
-An internet-based TV station – Inverclyde TV – is run by Creative Industries students at Greenock's West College Scotland.